akshvaishnav21/Weather/README.md

 # Weather
-A basic weather app that uses an API and location co-ordinates too get and display weather data.
+A basic weather app that uses an API and location co-ordinates to get and display weather data.